webmatch/WbmTagManagerEcomm/README.md

 bin/console plugin:refresh
 bin/console plugin:update WbmTagManagerEcomm
 ```

-Alternatively you can download it from the shopware store and install it manually within the shopware backend.

 ##### :exclamation: Attention :exclamation:
 composer package was renamed from `wbm/tag-manager` to `webmatch/tag-manager-sw6` in order to publish the